metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 ```

 ### Prepare Reveal Data
-Let's now prepare the reveal data.
-This will basically contain the name and the URI, that will be used to update our collection assets once they are minted.
+Now, let’s prepare the reveal data, which will include the metadata for the final revealed NFTs.
+This data contains the name and URI for each NFT in the collection and will be used to update the placeholder metadata after minting.

-We will create an array with 5 different elements since our Core Candy Machine will have 5 assets available.
+In this example, we will work with a collection of five assets, so our reveal data will include an array of five objects, each representing an individual NFT’s name and URI.

-We will also create an hash of all the elements, that will be used to configure our Core Candy Machine.
+We’ll also generate a hash of the reveal data.
+This hash will be stored in the hidden settings of the Core Candy Machine and used during the validation step to confirm that the metadata was updated correctly.

 ```ts
 import crypto from 'crypto';